ashw11n/Python-Finance-Project/README.md

  ### Goal
   To create a projection for popular stocks so that users can make decisions on what shares to purchase.

+ ### How to Use the Project
+ Project can be used to predict and model financial data for any SNP500 company.
+Replace the TSLA ticker with another stock (exp: AAPL) in order to receive a projection for Apple stock.
+Change start and end dates in order to receive different timeframes for data projection.